-What to look for in your CMO?
-After many years of hiring, firing, developing and working as a Fractional CMO, here is my ultimate list that I use for every candidate interview, development conversation or performance check-in.
-This is my check-list with the 3 traits that define an effective SaaS Marketing Leader.
+What to look for in your B2B SaaS CMO?
+After many years of hiring, firing, developing, and working as a fractional CMO, here is my ultimate list that I use for every candidate interview, development conversation, fractional CMO proposal evaluation, or performance check-in.
+This is my checklist covering the three traits that define an effective SaaS marketing leader.

-Here are the areas to evaluate any Interim CMO, Fractional CMO or SaaS CMO against.
+Here are the areas in which you can evaluate any interim CMO, fractional CMO, or full-time CMO for SaaS.
 You can use this for hiring or performance management.

 I like to break this up as follows: